Andrea/andrea.github.io/_posts/2014-04-26-Behaviour-tree-implementation-in-fsharp.markdown

 [Here I took a rather long pause to go and read the posts properly and then do the Koans on records and classes to get my brain warmed up,]

 Then I attempted to implement the tree again but getting stuck again.
-I decided some procrastination might help so, I went to look for some implementations of BT in every functional language I could think of and found these [one in clojure][cloj], and this [one in common Lisp][clisp].
+I decided some procrastination might help so, I went to look for some implementations of BT in every functional language I could think of and found these [one in clojure][cloj] (I think these might be slightly different Behaviour Trees), and this [one in common Lisp][clisp].

 I am going to leave this for today but will return with a solution as soon as I get one.